 The Notes pane is located beneath the slide window.
 You can print your notes or include the notes in a presentation that you send to the audience, or just use them as cues for yourself while you're presenting.

-For more information about notes, see Add speaker notes to each slide in a presentation.
+For more information about notes, see Add speaker notes to your slides.

 You can get to Outline view from the View tab on the ribbon.